The Northern Cross Fast Radio Burst project -- III. The FRB-magnetar connection in a sample of nearby galaxies: Introduction

-\citet{CHIME20b} observed a sample of fifteen nearby galaxies (within 12~Mpc) with star formation rate (SFR) higher than the Milky Way in order to search for SGR1935-like FRBs, i.e. bursts with energy $E_0 > 4 \times 10^{34}$~erg.
-The advantage of targeting nearby galaxies over the Milky Way (MW) is that the whole population of magnetars is simultaneously observed, therefore increasing the probability to detect a burst with respect to targeting individual magnetars.
+\citet{CHIME20b} observed a sample of 15 NGs within 12~Mpc with SFRs higher than that of the Milky Way (MW) in order to search for SGR1935-like FRBs--(i.e. bursts with energy $E_0 > 4 \times 10^{34}$~erg).
+The advantage of targeting NGs over the MW is that the whole population of magnetars is simultaneously observed, therefore increasing the probability of detecting a burst with respect to individual magnetars.
 No bursts were observed, allowing them to place a constraint on the burst rate of SGR1935-like events $0.007 < \lambda_{\rm mag} < 0.4$~yr$^{-1}$~magnetar$^{-1}$, where the lower limit is set by the detection of the SGR1935 burst itself \citep{CHIME20b}.

-In this work we present long monitoring observations of a sample of nearby galaxies (NGs) taken with the Northern Cross (NC) telescope, searching for FRBs with the aim to study the FRB-magnetar connection, following \cite{CHIME20b}.
-We note that some of the galaxies observed within our observational campaign host confirmed ultraluminous X-ray (ULX) sources.
-The latter are accreting binary systems with high X-ray luminosity, $L_X \geq 10^{39}$ erg s$^{-1}$, way higher than any X-ray luminosity emitted by stellar processes \citep{Fabbiano85, Kaaret17}.
+In this work we present long monitoring observations of a sample of NGs taken with the Northern Cross (NC) Radio Telescope in the search for FRBs with the aim to study the FRB--magnetar connection, following \cite{CHIME20b}.
+We note that some of the galaxies observed within our observational campaign host confirmed ultra--luminous X-ray (ULX) sources, accreting binary systems with X-ray luminosities $L_X \geq 10^{39}$ erg s$^{-1}$, which is significantly higher than any X-ray luminosity emitted by stellar processes \citep{Fabbiano85, Kaaret17}.

-The paper is structured as follows: Section~\ref{sec:obs} describes the observations and the sample of NGs observed and Section~\ref{sec:upper_limits} presents constraints on the FRB burst rate coming from magnetars (Section \ref{sec: upp_lim_mag}) and ULXs (Section \ref{sec: upp_lim_ulx}), exploiting our observations.
-Finally, the implications that our constraints have on the connection between FRBs and their progenitors, along with our conclusions, are discussed in Section~\ref{sec:conclusions}.
+The paper is structured as follows: Sect.~\ref{sec:obs} describes the observations and the sample of NGs observed, Sect.~\ref{sec:upper_limits} presents constraints on the FRB burst rate of magnetars (Sect. \ref{sec: upp_lim_mag}) and ULXs (Section \ref{sec: upp_lim_ulx}) determined using these observations.
+Finally, the implications that our constraints have on the connection between FRBs and their progenitors, along with our conclusions, are discussed in Sect~\ref{sec:conclusions}.